Yuchuan Miao, Ph.D.

 Current focus

 (1) How do cells coordinate?
-During somite formation, gene expression in individual cells are coordinated as tissue-level wave patterns, whose stereotypical features are essential to ensure developmental precision.
-We will use live imaging to quantitatively determine molecular and cellular parameters governing wave features (e.g. speed, range, amplitude, etc.), as well as adopt tools of synthetic biology to control wave dynamics, to together illuminate how cells communicate and cooperate in living systems.
+During somite formation, gene expression in individual cells are coordinated as tissue-level wave patterns, whose spatiotemporal features are essential to ensure developmental precision.
+We use live imaging to quantitatively determine molecular and cellular parameters governing wave features (e.g. speed, range, amplitude, etc.), as well as adopt tools of synthetic biology to control wave dynamics, to together illuminate how cells communicate and cooperate in living systems.

 (2) How do cells make patterns?
 Each somite is sub-divided into an anterior and posterior half, which is essential to guide the segmental organization of our spine and peripheral nervous system.
 We previously discovered that cell sorting, instead of gene expression modulation as conventionally postulated, underlies the symmetry breaking of somite polarity.
-We will leverage on this breakthrough framework to solve the longstanding question of somite polarity and advance a multi-scale view of developmental patterning.
+We leverage on this breakthrough framework to answer the longstanding question of somite polarity and advance a multi-scale view of developmental patterning.

 Outlook